sasanarakkha/study-tools/Anki_Decks/SBS_Pāli-English_Vocab/SBS_Pāli-English_Vocab.md

 This tool is recommended to use together with the [SBS Pāli-English Recitations](https://github.com/sasanarakkha/study-tools/raw/main/P%C4%81li-English%20Recitations.pdf); the [Analysis of SBS Pāli-English Recitations](https://github.com/sasanarakkha/study-tools/raw/main/Analysis%20of%20SBS%20P%C4%81li-English%20Recitations.pdf) and the [SBS Pāli Dictionary](https://sasanarakkha.github.io/study-tools/SBS_Pāli_Dictionary/SBS_Pāli_Dictionary.html).

-Also as a reference can be used [Word by Word Analisis of SBS Anumodana made by Ven. Ṭhanuttamo](https://github.com/sasanarakkha/study-tools/raw/main/Analysis%20of%20SBS%20Anumodana%20by%20A%20Thanuttamo.pdf)
+Also, as a reference can be used [Word by Word Analysis of SBS Anumodana made by Ven. Ṭhanuttamo](https://github.com/sasanarakkha/study-tools/raw/main/Analysis%20of%20SBS%20Anumodana%20by%20A%20Thanuttamo.pdf)

 - **[Download the latest update](https://github.com/sasanarakkha/study-tools/raw/main/Anki_Decks/SBS_P%C4%81li-English_Vocab/SBS%20P%C4%81li-English%20Vocab.apkg)**

 - Install [Anki](https://apps.ankiweb.net/)

-- Double click on the downloaded file SBS Pāli-English Vocab.apkg and it will appear in your Anki.
+- Double-click on the downloaded file SBS Pāli-English Vocab.apkg and it will appear in your Anki.

-# Recomended ways of studying this deck:
+# Recommended ways of studying this deck:

 1) **Use the order of the Recitation Book.**

-- Read analisis of the first chant.
+- Read analysis of the first chant.
 - Then study words from this chant.
-- After go to the next chant.
+- After, go to the next chant.
 - Better to go with order of the Recitation Book.

 Benefits: you will cover all words consistently.

 2) **Study chants which you are interested.**

-Using this method you are at risk to loose some words, because they has beed added in order of the Recitation Book, and if the word appear later not always it has beed added again.
+Using this method you are at risk to lose some words, because they have been added in order of the Recitation Book, and if the word appear later not always it has been added again.
-- Read analisis of the chant what you like to study.
+- Read analysis of the chant, which you like to study.
 - in Anki go to **Browse**

 ![2022-04-17_20-04](https://user-images.githubusercontent.com/39419221/163816818-f74b1834-5d9f-4cb2-a211-08ed01a17095.png)

-- Select deck **SBS Pāli-English Vocab** in the left pannel
+- Select deck **SBS Pāli-English Vocab** in the left panel
 - Select all card by **Ctrl + A**
 - Right click and choose **Toggle Suspend** (Ctrl + J)